wp-plugins/slider-image/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Huge-It slider is an awesome WordPress slider plugin with a lot of nice features.
+Huge-IT slider is an awesome WordPress slider plugin with a lot of nice features.
 Just install and build sliders in a few minutes.

 == Description ==